sgoldenlab/simba-docs/docs/tutorials/simba_walkthrough.rst

 Step 3: Import Tracking Data
 *****************************

 In this step, you will import your pose-estimation tracking data.
-There are a lot of different tracking data you can import from `click here <./third_party_annot.html>`_
+We support tracking from most common pose estimation platforms and these can be imported from:  `click here <./third_party_annot.html>`_
 In this workshop, we are going to use DeepLabCut's tracking data and they will be in **.csv** format.

 For more information about using DeepLabCut to generate tracking data: